tamororenaldallen-sudo/LiveDemoTest1/README.md

 - [ ] Full contact backlog imported and structured
 - [ ] Website content finalized and moved off the test server
 - [ ] Email campaign platform connected

-## Why GitHub for this

-- **One source of truth** — every file version is saved automatically, so nothing gets overwritten or lost between the EA and the client.
-- **Visible progress** — Issues and this README double as a lightweight project tracker the client can check anytime, without a status-update email.
-- **Website-ready** — GitHub Pages can publish a static site directly from this repository, which is the fastest path off the test server.